 The lounge is located in Terminal 1 past security and is open daily from 8am to 9:30pm.
 The Lufthansa lounges at JFK are stacked one on top of the other.
-On the first floor you’ll find the business class lounge, followed by the Senator lounge on the second floor, and the first class wine and dine level (for Lufthansa first class) on the third floor.
-You can access the Lufthansa Senator Lounge if your are flying first class on Lufthansa, Star Alliance, or JAL or if you are a Star Alliance Gold member.
+On the first floor, you’ll find the business class lounge, followed by the Senator lounge on the second floor, and the first class wine and dine level (for Lufthansa first class) on the third floor.
+You can access the Lufthansa Senator Lounge if you are flying first class on Lufthansa, Star Alliance, or JAL or if you are a Star Alliance Gold member.

 After locating the lounge, we checked in at reception and got a quick glimpse of the business class lounge.
 Not bad, but I heard the Senator Lounge was even better.

 We were then directed to the Senator Lounge on the second floor.
-The lounge had been open for about an hour and half and wasn’t very busy.
+The lounge had been open for about an hour and a half and wasn’t very busy.

 The lounge was spacious with high ceilings and floor to ceiling windows.
 You can see the wine and dine level on the third floor.